zeusgodyt/BloodBank-and-Organ-Management-Project-Name-Karn/README.md

 ## Introduction
-Karn-Flask-BloodBank-and-Organ-Management is a web application built using Flask, designed to manage blood bank inventories and organ donation processes efficiently.
+Karn-BloodBank-and-Organ-Management is a web application built using Flask, designed to manage blood bank inventories and organ donation processes efficiently.
 The system provides a user-friendly interface for both donors and administrators to interact with the database.

 ## Features
 - **User Management**: Authentication and authorization for donors and administrators.